-- Another was give the same food as the first but with a supplement of cottage cheese.
+- Another gave the same food as the first but with a supplement of cottage cheese.

 - The last one was fed the same food but with rations of cottage cheese and meat.

-The study findings were that supplementing top quality formulated dog food along with rations of cottage cheese and meat often increased the size of the litter.
+The study findings were that supplementing top quality formulated dog food along with small rations of cottage cheese could increased the size of the litter at a health cost.

 Size of the Gene Pool

-Breeding in limited gene pools such as dogs coming from smaller breeding groups where genetic diversity is very limited are known to have a (much) smaller size of a puppy litter.
+Breeding in limited gene pools such as dogs coming from smaller breeding groups where genetic diversity is very limited is known to have a (much) smaller size of a puppy litter.

 Many traits have high heritability and fertility is definitely not one of them.
 The heritability is about 10-15% that means that one cannot rely on genes for increasing the size of the litter.